 “I didn’t get your name,” the man said, sticking out his hand.

 “Richard, and yours?”
 I asked.

-was quiet, thoughtful, often contemplative.
-It required attention.
+was quiet, thoughtful, often contemplative and required attention.
 It was not the kind of art that had made Walter Keane and his wife, Margaret, so successful for a while.

-I hadn’t seen the Superbowl, or the half-time show—although someone had described the spectacle.
-Madonna had been wrapped in smoke and light and riding high on a chariot thing, like some western version of a Hindu goddess’s temple car, pulled around the field by dozens of bare-chested men.
-There was an elaborate dance number on this outsized contraption.
+I hadn’t seen the Superbowl.
+Or the half-time show.
+Although someone had described the spectacle.
+Madonna had been wrapped in smoke and light and rode high up on a chariot thing - like some western version of a Hindu goddess’s temple-car - pulled around the football field by dozens of bare-chested men.
+There was an elaborate dance number performed on this outsized contraption, I was told.

 Something like a hundred million people had watched.
-And with YouTube maybe millions more will watch.
+And with YouTube maybe millions more would watch.
 None of us felt like getting into a twist about it.
 It is what it is.

 “What do you love about it?”
 I asked, curious to hear what she might say.